Skip to content

 Key Investment Categories

-1. Low-risk Fixed Income Instruments
+1. Low-risk Fixed Income Investments

-• Fixed Deposits (FDs): 6-7.5% annually, 7 days to 10 years, interest taxable.
+• Fixed Deposits (FD): 6%-7.5% per year for 7 days to 10 years; Interest is taxable.

-• Public Provident Fund (PPF): 7.1%, 15 years, EEE tax benefit.
+• Public Provident Fund (PPF): 7.1% for 15 years; EEE tax benefit.

-• National Savings Certificate (NSC): 7.7% for 5 years, tax benefit under 80C.
+• National Savings Certificate (NSC): 7.7% for 5 years; Tax savings for up to ₹80,000 under Section 80C.

-2. Market-linked Instruments (Moderate to High Risk)
+2. Market-linked Investments (Moderate to High Risk)

-3. Moderately Risky Real Estate
+3. Moderately Risky Real Estate Investments

 4. Precious Metals and Gold